sanchit-saini/rtracklayer-improvements-test/README.md

 ## Solutions

 - ### Identify some of the functions in the [Kent library](https://github.com/ucscGenomeBrowser/kent/tree/master/src/lib) that would need to be called to read and write BigBed files.
+Explain (possibly with pseudocode that mentions those functions) how you plan to implement the read/write features.

     | Function |task       | Return  |
     | ------------- |:-------------:| -----:|